wiktoraleksanderkaczor/Ordinatio/README.md

 Run the command "npm init" in the project working directory.
 This is the folder with the "server.js" file.
 This will launch the project setup wizard, accept the defaults except for the entry point, change that to "server.js".
+Next, you should run "node initialisation.js" to set the administrator account.
+Finally, if you want to clear the initialisation, run "node clearInit.js".

 ### Run all of the following to install the dependencies:
 ```